FEDERAL DOMESTIC

 updates and replaces Federal Order (DA-2011-29) issued June 2, 2011.

-Administrator considers necessary to regulate because of its inseparability for
+or that the Administrator considers necessary to regulate because of its

-as a quarantined area only if the Administrator determines that:
+will be designated as a quarantined area only if the Administrator determines

 1. The State has adopted and